Wheelhub-Opensource/yaml-include/README.md

 - `variableSuffix` _(default: '}')_ - When representing a variable, this string will follow the variable name.
 - `ignoreIndicator` _(default: '\_')_ - When a file or directory name is prefixed with this character, it and whatever contents it may hold will be ignored. **NOTE:** A whitelisted file path overrides this setting.
 - `ignoreTopLevelDir` _(default: true)_ - Specifies if the directory being included use its own name as the initial key.
+- `ignoreFilenames` _(default: false)_ - Specifies if the filenames found by the recursivity should be included as key.
 - `whitelist` _(default: [])_ - An array of paths to include regardless of any other settings.
 - `blacklist` _(default: [])_ - An array of paths to skip regardless of any other settings.
 - `excludeTopLevelDirSeparator` _(default: false)_ - Specifies if documents in the top level of the include path should be put under a key with an empty dir separator, or be added to the top level of the returned result.